 Don’t forget, the French colonial legacy here also means they have a delicious array of baked goods too!

 Not to mention a heap of fresh fruit, vegetables and nuts that are grown throughout this geographically and climatically diverse country.

 And don’t even get me started on the dates!

 Food is very reasonable in Morocco and, in my experience, I always found the best meals outside of the major tourist areas, often at small cafes in local villages, where fresh, delicious, healthy food is the order of the day.

-3 course set menus are popular in Moroccon and normally this involves a salad starter, combined with a tagine main course and some fresh fruits as a desert – all for under $6 USD.
+3 course set menus are popular in Morocco and normally this involves a salad starter, combined with a tagine main course and some fresh fruits as a dessert – all for under $6 USD.